marmelab/react-admin/doc/4.0/SimpleList.md

 <a href="./img/simple-list.gif"><img src="./img/simple-list.gif" style="height:300px" alt="The `<SimpleList>` component"></a>

 For mobile devices, a `<Datagrid>` is often unusable - there is simply not enough space to display several columns.
 The convention in that case is to use a simple list, with only one column per row.
-The `<SimpleList>` component serves that purpose, leveraging [material-ui's `<List>` and `<ListItem>` components](https://mui.com/components/lists/).
+The `<SimpleList>` component serves that purpose, leveraging [MUI's `<List>` and `<ListItem>` components](https://mui.com/components/lists/).

 `<SimpleList>` is an **iterator** component: it gets an array of ids and a data store from the `ListContext`, and iterates over the ids to display each record.